Free Compiler Construction Tools

 - Flex (Lex drop-in replacement)

 FLEX generates a lexical analyser in C or C++ given an input program.
 It is compatible with the original lex, although it has numerous features that make it more useful if you are writing your own scanner.
 It is designed so that it can be used together with yacc and its clones (like byacc and bison, also listed on this page).
 It is highly compatible with the Unix lex program.
-The URL given above is for the directory containing the original source code.
-The file name to look for (at the time I write this) is
+The original version of Flex, on which the above is based, can be found at ftp://ftp.ee.lbl.gov.

 - Java Compiler Compiler (JavaCC)